I have been thinking how best to approach a book about native swimming.

 As to a title, I’m sure it would come to light in the course of the work.

-Is it surprising, based on this proposal, that Waterlog ever got published at all – let alone become the bestseller which helped reimagine our relationship with the natural world?
+Is it surprising, based on this proposal, that Waterlog ever got published at all – let alone became the bestseller which helped reimagine our relationship with the natural world?

-The project sounds unclear in Deakin’s own mind, as though he came up with the idea ‘the other day’ after ‘some hours’ spent looking at maps.
-The ‘discursive style’ suggests an aimless or ‘haphazard’ narrative ‘with many a detour’.
-There is also his blasé confidence that a title would ‘come to light’ in the course of his work.
+The project sounds unclear in Deakin’s mind, as though he came up with the idea ‘the other day’ after looking over some maps.
+The ‘discursive style’ suggests a ‘haphazard’ narrative ‘with many a detour’.
+Add to that Deakin’s confidence that a title would ‘come to light’ in the course of his work.
 And is there a contradiction, when, in the same sentence, Deakin describes the book as both a ‘personal journey’ but also an outward-bound ‘quest’ to discover a ‘land’ of water-lovers?

-Fans of Waterlog will recognise Deakin’s characterful voice, his long digressions and tendency to move between genres, such as travelogue, memoir, social history and nature writing.
+Fans of Waterlog will recognise Deakin’s characterful voice, his digressions and tendency to move between genres, such as travelogue, memoir, social history and nature writing.
 The ‘haphazard’ route also alludes to the awkward plot.
-When I meet Patrick Barkham for a swim near his home in Norfolk, even he admits, ‘I still think Waterlog could do with an edit.
-It becomes repetitive and Roger just does too many swims’.
-So I want to understand how this potential disaster became the book we all know and love.
-In short, what are the secrets of its success?
+When I meet Patrick Barkham for a swim near his home in Norfolk, even he admits, ‘I think Waterlog could do with an edit.
+It becomes repetitive; Roger just does too many swims’.
+So I want to understand how this potential disaster became the book we know and love.
+What are the secrets of his success?

 Deakin grew up in Hatch End, a small suburb teetering between post-war London and the English countryside.
 His parents were lower-middle class, but he won a direct grant to a posh boys’ school before studying at Cambridge in the early 60s.
 Barkham suggests this ability to ‘cross boundaries’ and ‘resist categories’ became a defining feature of his life.
 Even swimming is envisioned at the start of Waterlog as a ‘crossing of boundaries’.

 Deakin was a compulsive diarist.
-His later notebooks have been published as Notes from Walnut Tree Farm.
+His notebooks have been published as Notes from Walnut Tree Farm.
 There is also an archive of his writing at the University of East Anglia.
 But Barkham found even more material, a ‘treasure trove’, on an abandoned computer in the loft.
 He began to study these diaries and notebooks, learning how to write like Deakin before realising he could ‘let Roger tell his own story’ – using the first person to add context, link separate passages and write up the stories which Deakin’s friends had shared with him in the process of research.
-He admits this process is tricky to explain, but says, ‘If you’re reading a bit of Roger and there’s something slightly boring and factual, then it’s probably me.’
-He adds: ‘Later on, when it comes to girlfriends, I couldn’t risk putting my voice into any of that, so I’m just quoting directly from his notebooks and letters’.
+‘If you’re reading a bit of Roger and there’s something slightly boring and factual, then it’s probably me,’ Barkham says.
+‘Later on, when it comes to girlfriends, I couldn’t risk putting my voice into any of that, so I’m just quoting directly from his notebooks and letters.’

-This need to romanticise and idealise seems at odds with the idea we have of Deakin as a man who made bold, even selfish decisions to live as he pleased, and suggests instead someone who felt isolated, frustrated, dissatisfied with life.
-Barkham points to a surprising absence in Deakin’s diaries and notebooks: ‘I’m lacking material on his relationship with his mum, because he just doesn’t write about it anywhere’ and he describes this relationship as the ‘root of pain and sadness in Deakin’s life’ after the sudden death of his dad in 1960.
-Deakin felt responsible for looking after his mother and ‘installed’ her in a cottage close to Walnut Tree Farm.
+This need to romanticise and idealise seems at odds with the idea we have of Deakin as a man who made bold, perhaps even selfish decisions to live as he pleased, and suggests someone who felt isolated, frustrated, dissatisfied.
+Barkham points to a surprising absence in Deakin’s diaries and notebooks: ‘I’m lacking material on his relationship with his mum; he just doesn’t write about it anywhere’.
+Barkham describes this relationship as the ‘root of pain and sadness in Deakin’s life’ following the death of his dad in 1960.
+Deakin felt responsible for looking after his mum and ‘installed’ her in a cottage close to Walnut Tree Farm.

-We get onto discuss whether this need for space and control is relevant to Deakin’s love of nature and conservation.
+Is this need for space and control relevant to Deakin’s love of nature and conservation?
 After all, as Barkham suggests, ‘it’s much easier to live with a toad on the threshold and swallows in the chimney than a long-term partner and kids’.
-But he’s keen to clarify this isn’t either/or: Deakin could be selfish and singleminded, while also extremely loyal to his friends and compassionate towards the natural creatures who lived alongside him at Walnut Tree Farm.
+But he’s keen to emphasise that this isn’t either/or: Deakin could be selfish and singleminded, while also extremely loyal to his friends and compassionate towards the natural creatures who lived alongside him at Walnut Tree Farm.
 You can see both sides of his personality when John Farley (a friend and neighbour) recalls Inskip ‘in pieces, anticipating Roger getting really angry because she’d lost a hedgehog he had kept in a box on the Aga and she knew this was really gonna be fireworks time’.

 So what about his legacy?

-Barkham paraphrases Deakin when he writes that Waterlog ‘frog-kicked’ a revival in wild swimming.
-I try to pin down exactly what this means – if Waterlog is just good timing or whether it had a more profound cultural impact?
+Barkham paraphrases Deakin when he writes that Waterlog ‘frog-kicked’ a revival in outdoor swimming.
+I try to pin down what this means – did Deakin simply have good timing or a more profound cultural impact?

-Barkham suggests a ‘compelling story’ is essential for any widespread behavioural change, but he also points to the role of tech and media to help make outdoor swimming accessible, from neoprene wetsuits to swim groups on Facebook.
-He suggests Deakin’s most important success was to ‘reimagine Britain for the purpose of swimming’ – to prioritise rivers, lakes and coastline as places where we have both rights and responsibilities, as valuable spaces which need protection from our worst instincts.
+Barkham suggests a ‘compelling story’ is essential for any widespread behavioural change, but he also points to the role of technology and media to make outdoor swimming accessible, from the introduction of neoprene wetsuits to The Outdoor Swimming Society.
+He suggests Deakin’s most important success was to ‘reimagine Britain for the purpose of swimming’ – to prioritise rivers, lakes and coastline as places where we have rights and responsibilities.

-Deakin died in 2006 at the age of 63.
-A brain tumour the size of an orange was found four months before his death, but had already been affecting him, perhaps exacerbating the tortured process of his second book, Wildwood.
+In 2006, at the age of 63, Deakin died.
+A brain tumour the size of an orange was found four months before his death but had already been affecting him, perhaps exacerbating the tortured process of his second book, Wildwood.